-The Tenant Steering Group (TSG) is an elected group of 15 Octavia tenants who aim to represent the views of all tenants.
-They are voted in each year and every tenant has a chance to vote.
+The Tenant Steering Group (TSG) is a group of Octavia tenants who aim to represent the views of all tenants.
+They are appointed each year and every tenant is eligible to apply.
 The TSG meets regularly to discuss our policies and the ways we work, and to keep a close eye on how we are performing.